-The exam for applicants for PHOTOGRAPHY is a one hour written paper testing visual comparison and analysis.
-Their digital portfolio must show photographic evidence in a range of genres e.g. portraiture, still life and landscape.
+Candidates should submit a digital portfolio by 5pm Friday 17th October 2025 that shows photographic evidence in a range of genres e.g. architecture, portraiture, still life and landscape.

 BIOLOGY: One hour written paper.
 The paper will test basic knowledge and understanding of Biology, and not the content of any individual syllabus.
 There will be three sections: multiple choice, extended writing and data analysis.
 Candidates will score highly if they display accurate knowledge of basic biological principles and the ability to use this knowledge to make deductions and draw conclusions.